opencontrol/compliance-masonry/README.md

 ## Gap Analysis

+Use Gap Analysis to determine the difference between how many controls you have documented versus the total controls for a given certification.
+This should be used continually as you work to indicate your compliance progress.

-1. Once you collect the dependencies via the `get` command, run:
+1. Given you have an `opencontrol.yaml` for your project and you have already collected your dependencies via the `compliance-masonry get` command, run `compliance-masonry diff <the-certification>`:

     ```bash
+    # Example
-    $ compliance-masonry diff
+    $ compliance-masonry diff FedRAMP-moderate
-    Number of missing controls: 3
+    Number of missing controls: 5
-    AT-4
-    AU-12
-    ...
+    NIST-800-53@CP-7 (1)
+    NIST-800-53@PS-2
+    NIST-800-53@PS-3 (3)
+    NIST-800-53@MP-5
+    NIST-800-53@PS-7
     ```

 ## Examples